I must say, my heart grasped the spirit of unschooling philosophy long before my head fully understood what it meant.

 I feel this is important for both parents and children.
 In some cases the parents may need more time to deschool than the children!
 Deschooling is about laying off and letting go!
 Allow children the freedom to play.
 Let them play in the dirt, explore for bugs, ride bikes, watch a movie, play video or board games…Allow their curiosity and love of learning be their guides.
 While the children start to discover their freedom and heal from the old mindsets, parents can take the time to learn and understand better what they would like their unschooling family to look like.
 Which brings us to #6.

-6. Surround yourself with people and material that inspire and lead you to parent/unschool the way you would like to.
-We are creatures who learn from watching paper-1100254_1920others.
+- Surround yourself with people and material that inspire and lead you to parent/unschool the way you would like to.
+We are creatures who learn from watching others.
 For this reason I urge you to find families with similar mindsets who can encourage you in your new venture.
 Read books and blogs, watch YouTube videos and chat with like-minded people on social media like Facebook.
 There’s abundance of information on the web.
 Find what speaks to you and soak it all up.

 A great resource to have is the Unschooling guide by Pam Larcchia!
 Her email posts were thoroughly enjoyed.
 It helped me immensely to refocus each week and remember what I am trying to carry out in our home.
 You can sign up for her free book and weekly newsletters here.